Offices worldwide

 St Kitts and Nevis citizenship by investment

-Foreigners can obtain St Kitts and Nevis citizenship by investment if they contribute to the country’s economy.
-Three options are available: a real estate purchase, a non‑refundable contribution, and investment in a Public Benefit Project.
+Foreigners can obtain St Kitts and Nevis citizenship by investment if they contribute to the country’s economy[5].
+Three options are available: a real estate purchase, a non-refundable contribution, and investment in a Public Benefit Project.
+The waiting time starts at 4 months.

 Real estate purchase for at least $325,000